How Does Blockchain Work?

 A central part of almost every blockchain is the process of mining, which relies on hashing algorithms.
-Let's take Bitcoin's algorithm as an example.
-It's called SHA-256 short for "Secure hash algorithm 256 bits" It takes an input which can be anything, text, numbers, or even a computer file of any length.
-The output produced is called a "hash" and will be the same length every time, 256bits (or 64 characters).
+Bitcoin uses the SHA-256 algorithm (Secure hash algorithm 256 bits).
+It takes an input of any length and generates an output that will always have the same length.
+The output produced is called a "hash" and, in this case, is always made of 64 characters (256bits).

 Now that we know what the algorithm does, let's demonstrate how a blockchain works with a simple example of a transaction.

-Here we have Alice and Bob along with their bitcoin balance.
+Imagine that we have Alice and Bob along with their Bitcoin balance.
 Let's say Alice owes Bob 2 Bitcoins.

 For Alice to send Bob that 2 bitcoin, Alice broadcasts a message with the transaction that she wants to make to all the miners in the network.

-In that broadcast, Alice gives the miners Bobs public address, the amount of bitcoin that she would like to send, along with a digital signature and her public key.
-The signature is made with Alice's private key and the miners can validate that Alice, in fact, is the owner of the bitcoin and that she wants to make the transaction.
+In that broadcast, Alice gives the miners Bob's public address, the amount of Bitcoin that she would like to send, along with a digital signature and her public key.
+The signature is made with Alice's private key and the miners can validate that Alice, in fact, is the owner of those coins.

 Once the miners are sure that the transaction is valid they can put it in a block along with many other transactions and attempt to mine the block.
 This is done by putting the block through the SHA-256 algorithm.
 The output needs to start with a certain amount on 0's in order to be considered valid.
 The amount of 0's needed depends on what's called the "difficulty" which changes depending on how much computing power there is on the network.